I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 }

 Open the dashboard from the URL output in CloudFormation's Outputs.
-The first text widget describes how to read each widget and the meaning of columns (such as interpreting cost_per_msg_usd and cache_pct), allowing anyone who opens it to understand how to read it on the spot.
+The text widget at the top describes how to read each widget and the meaning of each column (interpretation of cost_per_msg_usd and cache_pct), so people who open it can immediately understand how to read it.

 Team totals shows the team-wide totals.